patrickjuchli/basic-ftp/README.md

 ## Goals

 Provide a foundation that covers the basic needs.

-FTP is an old legacy protocol.
-There are many features, quirks and server implementations.
+FTP is an old protocol, there are many features, quirks and server implementations.
 It's not a goal to support all of them.
-Instead, the library should focus on ways to let the user extend functionality.

 ## Dependencies